WaldemarGoszka/DevFinder_0/README.md

 clicking again on the same column, The direction of sorting can be seen by a white strap line which changes according to the direction of sorting, I used font-awesome and JavaScript functions for this.

-Filters take into account many parameters, They were written using Criteria Api.
+Filters take into account many parameters.
+They were written using Criteria Api.
 Here you can select multiple fields at once and they will all be taken into account when searching.
 I think few job platforms have such advanced search.

+A great convenience when filtering results is that the page, after reloading, remembers and selects the buttons by which the results are filtered

 All sorting as well as filtering parameters are included in param url ```http://localhost:8080/devfinder/offers?city=Warszawa&employer=ABC+Sp.+z+o.o.&salaryMin=&pageSize=5&pageNumber=1&sortBy=title&sortDirection=ASC#```.